Home > Short-Term Health Insurance > North Dakota Short-Term Health Insurance

 The North Dakota Insurance Department published a document in 2017 to warn consumers about the drawbacks of short-term coverage, limited benefit plans, and discount medical plans.
 In terms of when a consumer should purchase short-term coverage, the North Dakota Insurance Department said “almost never.”

 Excluding coverage for pre-existing conditions can make short-term policies appear more affordable than ACA-compliant policies.
-However, that upfront affordability can quickly be wiped out by out-of-pocket expenses (like monthly premiums and deductibles) or any costs for a healthcare service for an uncovered condition.
+However, that upfront affordability can quickly be wiped out by out-of-pocket expenses (like deductibles) or any costs related to an uncovered condition (on short-term policies, this will generally include anything that was pre-existing when the policy was purchased).
 That said, there may be situations in which it might make sense to use a short-term plan, such as:

 - If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance may provide a much more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan.